rifleben/Unfreeze_Seattle/README.md

 - Ensure you have Node.js installed on your machine.
 If not, you can download it [here](https://nodejs.org/en/download/).
 - Open the file and navigate to the root directory of the repository.
 - Please download the dependencies for the program using from the root directory by running: `cd server && npm install && cd ../client && npm install && npm run build`
     - The `npm install`s will download the various dependencies needed to run the application.
     - The `npm run build` builds/compiles the React app to be served by the Express server.

 ## Usage
-To run the application, navigate to `server/app.js`, and in the terminal, within the open file, run the command `node app.js`.
+To run the application, navigate to `server/app.js`, and in the terminal, within the open file, run the command `node app.js` OR from the root directory run `npm start`.

 The application, by default, will run on `localhost:3001`, if this port is currently being used on your machine, you can change the port on the `app.js` file.